 DAY 115 - STAYING IN THE HOME OF A GREAT REVIVALIST

-PRINCIPLE: WHEN WE DIG THE WELLS OF PAST GIANTS WE FIND KEYS TO THE SUPERNATURAL.
+PRINCIPLE: WHEN WE DIG IN THE WELLS OF PAST GIANTS WE FIND KEYS TO THE SUPERNATURAL.

 Of the handful of nation-transforming revivals that have taken place since Pentecost and the birth of the church, many consider the Welsh revival of 1904 the most Earth-shaking and Heaven summoning.
 It came, as revivals invariably do, during a low-tide spiritual moment.
 Empty churches, cold hearts, lethargic Christians, and flourishing evil.
 Up steps a 27-year-old coal miner named Evan Roberts, eager to see God move as He did in the beginning of creation: “...and darkness was upon the face of the deep.
 And the Spirit of God moved upon the face of the waters.”